MarinaShmovganets/lighthouse/lighthouse-report/README.md

 ### Report Renderer components

-1. [`lighthouse-core/report/report-generator.js`](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/report/report-generator.js) is the current entry point.
+1. [`lighthouse-report/report-generator.js`](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-report/report-generator.js) is the entry point for generating the HTML from Node.
 It compiles together the HTML string with everything required within it.
    - It runs natively in Node.js but can run in the browser after a compile step is applied during our bundling pipeline.
 That compile step uses a browserify transform that takes any `fs.readFileSync()` calls and replaces them with the stringified file content.
-1. [`lighthouse-core/report/html/`](https://github.com/GoogleChrome/lighthouse/tree/master/lighthouse-core/report/html) has everything required to create the HTML report.
-1. [`lighthouse-core/report/html/renderer`](https://github.com/GoogleChrome/lighthouse/tree/master/lighthouse-core/report/html/renderer) are all client-side JS files.
+1. [`lighthouse-core/report/renderer`](https://github.com/GoogleChrome/lighthouse/tree/master/lighthouse-core/report/html/renderer) are all client-side JS files.
 They transform an LHR object into a report DOM tree.
 They are all executed within the browser.
-1. [`lighthouse-core/report/html/report-template.html`](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/report/html/report-template.html) is where the client-side build of the DOM report is typically kicked off ([with these four lines](https://github.com/GoogleChrome/lighthouse/blob/eda3a3e2e271249f261655f9504fd542d6acf0f8/lighthouse-core/report/html/report-template.html#L29-L33)) However, see _Current Uses.._ below for more possibilities.
+1. [`lighthouse-report/assets/standalone-template.html`](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/report/html/report-template.html) is where the client-side build of the DOM report is typically kicked off ([with these four lines](https://github.com/GoogleChrome/lighthouse/blob/eda3a3e2e271249f261655f9504fd542d6acf0f8/lighthouse-core/report/html/report-template.html#L29-L33)) However, see _Current Uses.._ below for more possibilities.

 ### Data Hydration